spamegg1/reviews/README.md

 ### <a name="test"></a> Software Testing
 ### <a name="softdesg"></a> Software Architecture & Design
 ### <a name="laff"></a> LAFF - On programming for Correctness
+This course was very strange and uneven.
+It has 6 weeks.
+Week 1 is purely dedicated to Logic review, which I skipped.
+Week 2 starts with the core idea of the course: obtaining correctness proofs of algorithms along with deriving the algorithm itself, hand in hand.

+It starts with the concepts of weakest-precondition that must hold true before a code statement, and a post-condition that must hold after the code statement is executed.
+First formulas for these conditions for simple assignment statements are derived.
+Then conditions for simple if-else-statements.
+In Week 3 invariant conditions for while-loops are discussed.
+Each one of these code statements come with a theorem for its weakest-precondition and post-condition.
+This is all very mathematical, technical, notation-heavy and complicated.
+It was easy for me due to my logic background.

+There is an interview with Anthony Soare (inventor of QuickSort!), which was super cool.
+Apparently the instructor was next-door office buddies with Edsger Dijkstra himself, who came up with the correctness proof ideas in the 1970s.
+There is also an interview with one David Gries, who apparently has been a proponent of these ideas for decades.
+He said "I opposed testing all my life" or something along those lines, which was really SHOCKING to me!
+Of course he does have a point: if you have correctness proof of an algorithm, no need for testing.

+Then they speak in very sad tones how their ideas were not picked up by the mainstream, by software companies etc. Apparently Microsoft Research created a language called DAFNY, which has the weakest-preconditions, post-conditions, and loop invariants built into the language; so an algorithm that you write can prove its own correctness.
+But...
+I've never heard it being used anywhere.
+It's difficult to find resources to learn Dafny even on Microsoft's own sites.
+It's like buried or abandoned.
+Another language that incorporates similar ideas is EIFFEL (with "contracts").
+Scala has "require" statements.
+Many languages have assertions that we are all familiar with (not quite the same as weakest-preconditions or post-conditions though).

+Then after Week 3, it gets weird.
+Weeks 4-5-6 go completely into matrix-vector and matrix-matrix multiplication algorithms.
+We derive 10, 15, sometimes 20 different versions of the SAME algorithm that does the same job.
+The emphasis on correctness proofs, weakest preconditions, and postconditions is gone by this point.
+Moreover, all the assignments are optional: they all have a button called "DONE/SKIP" so you can skip the entire course.
+I did just a few of the algorithms and skipped the rest.
+Insanely boring and repetitive.

+We don't even write the code.
+The instructors have a webpage that automatically generates MATLAB code based on certain parameters and invariants of the (20 versions of an) algorithm.
+The course comes with access to MATLAB's online IDE.
+I used GNU Octave on my local PC instead, as a free alternative (but I had to alter the code somewhat).
+We just copy-paste it into the relevant part in the homework.
+They also have automatically generated LaTeX code which gives the outline of the algorithm.

+Then the course goes into research papers, PhD dissertations, low-level implementations of high-performance linear algebra libraries (BLAS)...
+It is super technical, very narrowly focused, very inappropriate for a general programmer due to its exposure of brand new, sometimes non-peer-reviewed research, and is of no general interest.
+Also the course videos and materials are of somewhat low quality.

+The initial ideas are great though!
+I wish this was a course on Dafny programming, or how to incorporate more assertions/"require" statements/correctness proofs into more mainstream languages...

+*Spam's recommendation:* DO NOT take this course!
+Don't do it.
+It's "optional" and of interest to researchers and specialists.
+No use to you.

 ### <a name="cs344"></a> Intro to Parallel Programming
 ### <a name="scala"></a> Functional Programming in Scala (5 courses)
 ### <a name="softcons"></a> Software Construction 1, 2